lincc-frameworks/notebooks_lf/sprints/2026/07_30/README.md

 _If your demo will be long, or you want to have a discussion, please put your name at the end_

-[Heather] need help writing row groups!
+[Heather] DRY implementation of row groups